Cotoneaster Horizontalis: Beautiful Berries & Foliage

 All About Rock Cotoneaster

-Cotoneaster is a deciduous, spreading shrub.
+Cotoneaster horizontalis is a semi-evergreen deciduous shrub in the family, rosaceae genus, Cotoneaster.
+It spreads readily — in fact, it’s classed as an invasive species.
 It grows with stiff and evenly-branched sprays of foliage.
 These sprays develop a distinctive herringbone pattern which is quite appealing.

 The tiny, rounded leaves are quite pretty.
 Glossy and green through most of the year, they turn vibrant shades of red and orange in fall.
 The plant loses all greenery for the winter.
 Denuded branches maintain their stiff fan-shape.